AB0529/django-personal-site/README.md

 - About : a simple about me section

-- Projects : list of projects
+- Projects : list of projects, updates from GitHub repo

 ### API